marcus-voss/my-homepage/content/publication/haben2021review/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Simplified depiction of the Fréchet function F of the LPI sample mean.'
+  caption: 'Overview of scope of the review.'
   focal_point: ""
   preview_only: false